kennytilton/matrix/cljs/matrixrn/README.md

 * `cd (matrix location)/cljs/matrixrn`;
 * `npm install`
 * `( cd ios && pod install )`
+* * if you get an error `attempted to initialize an object with an unknown UUID.`, so do I.
 * `npx shadow-cljs watch app` to start compilation;
 * * Note!
 While working on the code, watch this terminal for compilation errors;
-* wait for `[:app] Build completed....` before continuing to the next step.
+* wait 35 seconds on an M1 Mac for `[:app] Build completed....` to appear before continuing to the next step.

 In a new terminal:
 * `expo run:ios`;

-After quite a bit of work and more than a few scary errors...
+* * wait 75 seonds on an M1 for the iOS sim to appear and say `loading from localhoat:8081`
+* * a React Native Debugger should also appear on URL `localhost:8081/debugger-ui/`
+* * if the debugger does not appear, we will address that below;
-* an iOS sim will appear; wait quite a while for it to complete loading;
+* * wait another 30 seconds for the app to appear.

-* you should be looking at what I call the "Sampler";
-* * here I load the most complete solutions to each lesson;
+You should be looking at what I call the "Sampler".
+Here I load the most complete solutions to each lesson.

+Continue with the iOS sim:
-* Using the Simulator menu bar, select `Device>shake`;
+* Using the Mac desktop Simulator menu bar, select `Device>shake`;
-* * a menu of options should appear in the sim;
+* * a menu of options should appear _in the sim_;
 * if you see an option to `Disable fast refresh` select it; the menu will disappear;
 * * (If it says "enable", do nothing, we are good.)
 * again, select `Device>shake`;